oracle/graal/docs/enterprise-overview/support.md

 ## Available Distributions

-Oracle GraalVM distributions are based on Oracle JDK 17 and Oracle JDK 21.
+Oracle GraalVM for JDK 21 is based on Oracle JDK 21.
-Oracle GraalVM releases include all Oracle Java critical patch updates (CPUs), which are released on a regular schedule to remedy defects and known vulnerabilities.
+Each release of Oracle GraalVM for JDK 21 includes all Oracle Java critical patch updates (CPUs), which are provided on a regular schedule to remedy defects and known vulnerabilities.

-Oracle GraalVM is available for Linux, macOS, and Windows platforms on x64 systems, for Linux and macOS on AArch64 architecture.
+Oracle GraalVM for JDK 21 is available for Linux, macOS, and Windows on the x64 architecture, and for Linux and macOS on the AArch64 architecture.

 ## Certified Platforms

-The following platforms are certified for Oracle GraalVM:
+Oracle GraalVM for JDK 21 is certified on the following platforms:

 | Operating System 	| Version 	| Architecture 	| Installation Guide 	|
 |------------------------------------	|--------------	|--------------	|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|